ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/course-notes.md

     * **Web scraping:** Extracts data from websites for analysis and comparison.
     * **Data streams and feeds:** Real-time data from various sources (e.g., stock stickers, sensor data, social media feeds)

+### Viewpoints: Working with Varied Data Sources and Types
+* **Data variety:** Data comes in various formats and from diverse sources, requiring flexibility in handling and processing.
+* **Challenges with relational databases:** While widely used, relational databases may not be suitable for all situations, particularly write-intensive applications like IoT and social media.
+* **Rise of NoSQL and Big Data:** NoSQL databases (e.g., Cassandra, Hbase) address limitations of relational databases for specific use cases.ü
+* **Data formats and their evolution:** Data professionals need to be familiar with various formats like CSV, JSON, XML, and understand their strengths and weaknesses.
+    * Log data requires custom parsing due to its unstructured nature.
+    * XML, while popular, can be resource-intensive.
+    * JSON offers efficiency and is widely used in RESTful APIs.
+    * Newer formats like Apache Avro are gaining popularity.
+* **Data migration challenges:** Moving data between different database systems (e.g., Db2 to SQL Server) can present challenges due to data formatting, special characters, and differing import/export mechanisms.

+### Metadata and Metadata Management
+* **Metadata** is data that provides information about other data.
+* **Types of metadata:**
+    * **Technical metadata:** Defines data structures in data repositories (e.g., table names, columns, data types).
+    * **Process metadata:** Describes processes within systems (e.g., process start/end times, disk usage).
+    * **Business metadata:** Provides business context for data (e.g. data acquisition, meaning ,connection to other sources).
+* **Metadata management:** Involves policies and processes to ensure metadata is accessible, integrated, and shared effectively.
+* **Data catalog:** A core component of metadata management, serving as an inventory and organizational tool for data assets.
+* **Importance of metadata management:**
+    * Enhances data discovery and understanding.
+    * Improves data governance by providing data lineage and context.
+    * Facilitates data quality, integrity, and security.

+## Data Literacy

+### Data Collection and Organization